Use up that extra cider with this Apple Cider Pulled Pork recipe. The perfect blend of flavor with onion, garlic, coconut sugar, and loads of spices.

 - Heat Instant Pot to saute function.

-- Cut each pork loin into chunks about 4 inches long.
+- Cut each pork tenderloin into chunks about 4 inches long.

 - Add in oil.
-Once oil is hot, add in pieces of pork loin to Instant Pot and saute for 2 minutes on each side just to brown.
+Once oil is hot, add in pieces of pork tenderloin to Instant Pot and saute for 2 minutes on each side just to brown.

 - Set pork aside on a plate.